Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

     :scale: 50 %
     :align: center

-    An example of creating a pseudocolor plot of Domain IDs.
+    An example of creating a pseudocolor plot of domain IDs.

 Partitioning
 ~~~~~~~~~~~~